IIITD2015/MY-DSA/README.md

     Input file -> Parsing -> Applying chosen option -> Console output

-Programs are named to represent an intuitive understanding about themselves, and are kept in the related directories(Vig BST contains program for Binary-Search-Tree).
-Supplied sample input file(in the same directory path) helps to verify the output.
+Programs are named to represent an intuitive understanding about themselves, and are kept in the related directories (Vig.
+BST contains program for Binary-Search-Tree).
+Supplied sample input file (in the same directory path) helps to verify the output.

-For example, the BST directory contains the following files:
+For example, the *BST* directory contains the following files:

     BST.h
     BST.c
     InputFile

-And Std instructions to run the above mentioned program(Unless mentioned otherwise) is as follows, after compiling it using gcc:
+And Std instruction (unless mentioned otherwise) to run the above mentioned program (after compiling it using *gcc*) is as follows:

     ./a.out InputFile

 **Note:** All programs except spell-checker are done tested successfully.
-There might be failure due to Big Input file(Scalability has not been tested yet).
+There might be failure due to Big Input file (Scalability has not been tested yet).

 ## Conclusion

-I am progressing to add more informatory comments regarding Input and Operations done by the programs.
+I am progressing to add more informatory lines (like a README) regarding input and operations used in programs.

-Since these programs are tested with a small set of input, hence they are not claimed to be run on a complex/compute  intensive input.
+Since these programs are tested with a small set of input, hence are not claimed to be run on a complex/compute intensive input.
 And mostly developed to give an early lessons for beginners.

 *Waiting to hear for feedback/concerns.*

 Thanks,

-Paritosh
+_Paritosh